biomejs/biome/website/src/content/blog/biome-v1-7.md

 }
 ```

-Run `biome migrate prettier --write` to migrate your _Prettier_ configuration to _Biome_.
+Run `biome migrate prettier --write` to migrate your Prettier configuration to Biome.
-This results in the following _Biome_ configuration:
+This results in the following Biome configuration:

 ```json title="biome.json"
 {